silentorb/marloth-story/books/fairytale/part3.md

 splintered off the chair and flew bouncing off the walls.
 By then his rage had blurred into sobbing.

-"And then, for once, you will love us."
+"And then, finally, you will love us."

 James' soul broke in half.
 When the nurse finally came rushing into the room, she found him collapsed onto the floor in a pool of his tears and